doolanshire/Combat-Models/instructions1921/README.md

 **guns\_and\_ships.py**: class *Gun* partially implemented, containing the definition and associated methods for a given designation of naval gun.
 Data is loaded from external CSV files containing naval gun parameters, which can be expanded or modified freely.

+Class *Ship* partially implemented, containing the definition and associated methods for a given ship belonging to one of the classes defined in the 1921 war game.
+Staying power is calculated upon creation from the ship class and armament type.
+Ship parameters have to be manually input for now.

 #### Data files:

 **capital\_ship\_guns.csv**: containing information on capital ship guns (16 in, 15 in I, 13.5 in V, and 12 in XI).